locoframework/loco-rails/README.md

 ## Emitting messages 📡

 1. include `Loco::Emitter` module inside any class
-2. use `emit` or `emit_to` methods provided by this module to emit various types of messages
+2. use `emit` or `emit_to` methods provided by this module to send a different type of messages

-If you want to use `low-level` interface without including a module, just look inside the source code of [`Loco::Emitter`](https://github.com/locoframework/loco-rails/blob/master/lib/loco/emitter.rb).
+If you want to use a `low-level` interface without including a module, look inside the source code of [`Loco::Emitter`](https://github.com/locoframework/loco-rails/blob/master/lib/loco/emitter.rb).

 ### `emit`